The Church, or “Shrine”

 In 1921, the present concrete barrel-vaulted roof was installed by the DRT.
 The architect for this construction was Alfred Giles.

-In 1996, the existing flat seamed lead-coated copper roof over the north rooms was replaced with a similar roof, attached directly to the concrete deck.
+In 1996, the flat seamed lead-coated copper roof over the north rooms was replaced with a similar roof, attached directly to the concrete deck.
+That roof was again replaced in 2011 as part of ongoing preservation efforts.

 Originally constructed as a two story convento, this building served as the quarters and offices of the Spanish missionaries.
 In the 1836 Battle of the Alamo, many members of the Alamo's garrison withdrew into this building where they made a last stand against Santa Anna's soldiers.
 Over the years, the building's limestone walls have undergone many changes.
 The U.S. Army installed a gable roof on the building during the occupation, starting in the late 1840s, as well as adding exterior stairways to the upper floors.